pixielabs/handbook/03-project-delivery/03-style-guidelines.md

  - Where possible keep lines to 80 characters.
 Don't try too hard if it makes the code uglier, though.
+ - Write a README.
+It should include, at minimum:

+   1. How to set up the codebase
+   2. How to run it locally on a developer machine
+   3. How to test it (e.g. how to run the tests locally)
+   4. How to deploy it.

 ## Ruby